The day of the worst sea disaster – level 3

 The ship sinks in less than 50 minutes after it is hit.
 At that moment it is clear that those who aren’t in the lifeboats are going to freeze to death.
 9,343 people didn’t survive the disaster.
 No other sea disaster claimed so many lives.

-Difficult words: Nazi (connected to the National Socialist Party in Germany in World War II), refugee (somebody who left their country because of a war), spot (to see), encounter (to meet), launch (to start), claim (to take).
+Difficult words: Nazi (connected to the National Socialist Party in Germany in World War II), refugee (somebody who left their country because of war), spot (to see), encounter (to meet), launch (to start), claim (to take).

 LEARN 3000 WORDS with DAYS IN LEVELS